 “I feel Goncalo has put in tireless hours and study to become one of the top recruiters in college tennis,” Director of Tennis Steve Moore said.
 “His contacts are incredibly strong, both in America and Europe, and he has built strong relationships with some of the best coaches in the world.
 He is an extremely hard worker and always does his due diligence.
 Being a great recruiter means never spending less than 20 hours a week on it, and Goncalo is willing to pay that price.
 He has become an incredible asset to our men’s and women’s programs.

-Figueiredo was ranked one of the top 100 junior players in the world, and competed in World Junior events against Roger Federer, Andy Roddick and Juan Martin del Potro.
+Figueiredo was ranked one of the top 100 junior players in the world, and competed in World Junior events against Roger Federer, Andy Roddick and Juan Carlos Ferrero.
 He reached the Top 60 in the NCAA Division I national singles rankings and had five wins against players ranked in the Top 25 nationally.

-While coaching the Islanders, Figueiredo has seen the team reached the ITA Top 65 nationally seven years in a row, including No. 32 in Division I in 2007 and No. 35 in 2009.
-The men's team were Southland Conference regular-season champions seven years in a row, and went to the NCAA Championships in 2008, 2009, 2011, 2013 and 2014.
+While coaching the Islanders, Figueiredo has seen the team reach the ITA Top 65 nationally seven years in a row, including No. 32 in Division I in 2007 and No. 35 in 2009.
+The men's team clinched the Southland Conference regular-season championship in 2014 for the seventh straight year.
+The Islanders have advanced to the NCAA Tennis Team Championships in 2008, 2009, 2011, 2013 and 2014.

 In 2013, Figueiredo saw the team reach No. 51 in the ITA National Rankings and win the HEB Tournament of Champions, the longest running, and perhaps most prestigious, team tournament in the United States.
-The Islanders men beat two Top 35 teams to win the championships for the first time in program history.
+The Islanders' men team beat two Top 35 teams to win the championship for the first time in program history.